-The proposed building will consist of a 9 storey building with commercial space on the first floor and residential units on the remaining floors.
-There will be 184 residential rental units and three retail spaces for rent.
-There will be a two-level parking garage under the building, which will be accessed from Churchill Avenue, with 126 parking spaces.
+The proposed building will consist of a multi-storey building with commercial space on the first floor and residential units on the remaining floors.
+There will be 154 residential rental units and three retail spaces for rent.
+There will be a two-level parking garage under the building, which will be accessed from Churchill Avenue.
 There will also be a loading aisle at the back of the property, with access from Winona Avenue.
-The loading aisle will be used for move in and move out for the residential rentals as well as loading for the commercial rental space.
-The total gross floor area of the building will be 16,814 m2 (180,980 ft2).
+The total gross floor area of the building will be 16,540 m2 (178,040 ft2).